 Q. Do you have a comment policy?

-A.Yes, thank for asking.
+A.Yes, thanks for asking.
 My policy is that this is my site and I want people to treat other people with respect and civility.
 Comments are for discussing the subject of the post and interacting with other commenters, not for regurgitating talking points about various issues and/or taking potshots at unrelated topics or individuals.
-Comments that violate these guidelines, or call other posters names or are generally uncivil in tone will be removed at my discretion.
+Comments that violate these guidelines, or call other posters names, or are generally uncivil in tone will be removed at my discretion.
 I do not edit comments except by request of the poster.
 I do not remove comments because of their content, but I may remove comments because of their tone.
 Tone is under your control as a commenter.
 Additionally spammy comments are not appreciated and will be removed.

 Q. I have a reference question.
 Can you tell me….?

 A. This web site is not a work web site, I operate it out of my home and do not have any more reference materials available to me than you and your Internet connection do.
 Feel free to ask your local librarian.
 Any other reference or research questions can be answered on a pay-or-barter for services basis by specific arrangement.

 Q. I’m trying to figure out which library school to go to, can you assist me…?

 A. My stock answer is that it’s more important to enjoy school, get good work & professional experience in school, and like where you are living than to go to a “top school.”
 Staying out of debt is one of the most important things.
 Others would disagree.
 The school I went to was not as hot when I was there, but it’s hot now.
 I have very good friends who went to UMich, San Jose State, Simmons and UIUC.
 If you’d like to chat about school choices, please email me.

 Q. I have a question about libraries in your country.
 Can you tell me…?